 Fecal microbiota transplantation (FMT) for decolonization of multidrug-resistant pathogenic Enterobacteriaceae

 Bacterial infections are the most common type of infections following solid organ transplantation.
 Renal transplant patients are at special risk for chronic, recurrent, multidrug-resistant extraintestinal infections (urinary tract, kidney and bloodstream infections).
-We are testing whether FMT will decolonize and reconstitute the microbiota of renal transplant patients at-risk of developing a MDR, thereby preventing difficult to treat post-transplant infections.
-We have promising results for our first few patients, and we are working to expand this clinical study.
+We are testing whether FMT will decolonize and reconstitute the microbiota of renal transplant patients at-risk of developing a multidrug-resistant infection.

 Resistance gene carriage in children who are randomized to continue on cotrimoxazole prophylaxis or to stop cotrimoxazole prophylaxis (a sub-study of the ARROW Trial)